Sylordis/grid-generator/README.md

 # Grid Generator

-Python tool to generate shapes in a grid from an simple text representative file.
+Python tool to generate shapes in a grid from a simple text representative file.

 **This project is still under construction.**